akash2061/build-your-own-shell--rust/README.md

 **Note**: If you're viewing this repo on GitHub, head over to [codecrafters.io](https://codecrafters.io) to try the challenge.

+# Description:
+**A custom Unix shell built entirely in Rust!
+This shell offers a seamless and efficient command-line experience for Unix-like operating systems, leveraging the performance and safety features of Rust.
+It provides a reliable environment for executing commands, managing system interactions, and automating tasks.**

 # Passed all Tests by [codecrafters/shell-tester](https://github.com/codecrafters-io/shell-tester)

 - ✅ [Print a prompt #OO8](https://app.codecrafters.io/courses/shell/stages/oo8)